 The Gallup Institute is the oldest (established in 1935, USA) and one of the world's most famous public opinion research agencies.
 It is not a coincidence that its survey, called Q12, examining the employees' engagement, is repeated in the texts and mouths of HR consultants and managers around the world.

 As the name suggests, the survey consists of twelve questions.
 You might say that this is a small number when we think about such a multidimensional issue as employee engagement.
 However, the Q12 survey includes decades of research in this area involving organizations from around the world.
-The questionnaire is based on the most relevant questions, which are also linked to the organisation's success.
-Gallup's research among multiple industries and organizations confirms that changes in management practices that increase employee satisfaction can increase the financial performance of the organization.
+The questionnaire is based on the most relevant questions, which are also linked to the organization’s success.
+Gallup’s research among multiple industries and organizations confirms that changes in management practices that increase employee satisfaction can increase the financial performance of the organization.

 The base of the Q12 questionnaire is the hierarchy of the employee's developmental needs.
 Each question relates to one of the four aspects of this structure, which relates to Maslow's pyramid of needs.